RasoulUnlimited/RasoulUnlimited.github.io/README.md

 ## Deployment notes

 The site is hosted on **GitHub Pages** and served through **Cloudflare** for improved performance and security.

+Deployment steps:

-The `CNAME` file defines the custom domain; editing this file updates the domain that GitHub Pages responds to.
-After changing it, make sure your Cloudflare DNS records point the domain to GitHub Pages.
+1. Edit the `CNAME` file so it matches your domain.
+2. Update Cloudflare DNS **A/AAAA** records to point to GitHub Pages.

-When a domain change occurs, update the route for the Cloudflare Worker so it attaches to the new hostname.
-Review the security headers injected by Cloudflare—including the `Content‑Security‑Policy`—and adjust any domain‑specific directives accordingly.
+3. Adjust the Worker route and security headers for the new domain.

+Whenever the domain or any external resources change, review the `Content‑Security‑Policy` to ensure it still references only the required sources.

 ## Cloudflare Worker